 - Avoid heavy exercise that could put stress on your incision and ask your doctor when you can get back to your normal activities2

-Learn more about DERMABOND PRINEO System as Diane and her doctor discuss concerns about infection, caring for her incision, the look of her scar, and more.
+Learn more about DERMABOND PRINEO System as Judy and her doctor discuss at-home recovery, caring for her incision, the look of her scar, and more.

 * Double-blinded quantitative market research study comparing patient and surgeon experience with DERMABOND PRINEO System and skin staples in total knee arthroplasty.
 N=88 patients.
 N=83 orthopaedic surgeons.
 90% c.I.
 Fielded June/July 2017.